kpidiba/UI-PROJECTS/Readme.md

 ---

+**Icons Websites** 🖼️

+- [Heroicons](https://heroicons.com/) – A collection of free, high-quality SVG icons tailored for your projects.
+- [Lucide](https://lucide.dev/) – A consistent and open-source icon library for modern designs.

+---

 These resources offer a wide variety of templates, design ideas, and tutorials to inspire your UI/UX projects.
 Let me know if you'd like more information on any of them!